ethereum/go-ethereum/geth-poa/README.md

 # geth-poa

-Tool for spinning up a POA ethereum sidechain bridged to sepolia via [hyperlane](https://www.hyperlane.xyz/) token warp route.
+Tool for spinning up a POA ethereum sidechain.

 ## Metrics